Iriscoral/FSF_MilitaryCompany_EN/README.md

 Credits:

 Please contact Iriscoral#4689 on Discord for error reporting or other issues.
+I do not own this material save translations; all copyright belongs to A111164 or Fractal Softworks.